ShortestPathLab/posthoc/docs/2-search-trace.md

 Custom views get you quickly going to creating something useful, but its also a language that is powerful enough to let you express complex visualisations.

 ![Complex view](complex-view.png)

+See the [2D renderer API reference](category/renderer) for a list of primitives provided by the built-in renderer.

 ## Nested views